MA, MA, LMHC

 To contact Niko, email email@example.com or call the office at (407) 574-8056.

-Stephan is a Registered Mental Health Intern with a Masters of Science in Clinical Psychology from Palm Beach Atlantic University.
+Stephan is a Licensed Mental Health Counselor (MH15639), with a Masters of Science in Clinical Psychology from Palm Beach Atlantic University.
 Stephan grew up in metro Orlando and studied Art and Anthropology at University of Florida.
-His desire is to assist those who are hurting to pass through their struggles as they acknowledge their pain.
-He enjoys seeing people grow into freedom from oppressive patterns of thought and behavior.
-In counseling he focuses on helping people to see who they really are despite their past choices and circumstances; helping people de-stigmatize their shame, and hopefully find the ability to better face addictions, unhealthy relational patterns, self-hatred, body issues, depression, anxiety, and fear.
-Stephan believes in the power of bringing light into the dark, loves art, traveling, hiking, gardening, spicy food, and low humidity.
+He is most motivated by a desire to assist those who are hurting to pass through their struggles well, as they acknowledge their pain, understand their story with clarity and compassion.
+In counseling, he focuses on helping people to see who they really are despite their past choices and circumstances; helping people de-stigmatize their shame, and find the ability to better face addictions, unhealthy relational patterns, self-hatred, body issues, depression, anxiety, and fear.
+Stephan believes in the power of bringing light into the dark, loves art, photography, traveling, hiking, gardening, and spicy food.

 To contact Stephan, email Stephan@solacecounseling.org or call the office at (407) 574-8056.